yongrong-qiu/retina-axon-model/README.md

 Analysis code is organized into subfolders that mirror the figures in the paper.
 Each subfolder contains Jupyter notebooks and/or Python scripts.

 ### `Analyses/Digital_twin_model/`
 Functional digital twin model of retinal axons.
+The code shows how to train the model and the analysis shows that our high-performance model captures anatomical structure and generalized across stimulus domains.

 ### `Analyses/Clustering/`
 Functional clustering of RGC response types recorded across superficial SC layers.
 Analyses characterize the near-complete sampling of RGC functional diversity received by the SC and assess how response types are distributed relative to known *ex vivo* retinal cell-type atlases.